Anopheles gambiae: Discovery and elements

 The individual species of the complex are morphologically difficult to distinguish from each other, although it is possible for larvae and adult females.
 The species exhibit different behavioural traits.
 For example, Anopheles quadriannulatus is both a saltwater and mineralwater species.
 A. melas and A. merus are saltwater species, while the remainder are freshwater species.

 Anopheles quadriannulatus generally takes its blood meal from animals (zoophilic), whereas Anopheles gambiae sensu stricto generally feeds on humans, i.e. is considered anthropophilic.

 Identification to the individual species level using the molecular methods of Scott et al. (1993) can have important implications in subsequent control measures.

 Anopheles gambiae in the strict sense

 An. gambiae sensu stricto (s.s.) has been discovered to be currently in a state of diverging into two different species—the Mopti (M) and Savannah (S) strains—though as of 2007, the two strains are still considered to be a single species.

-The mechanism of species recognition appears to be sounds emitted by the wings and identified by Johnston's organ.
+A mechanism of species recognition using the sound emitted by the wings and identified by Johnston's organ was proposed in 2010, however this mechanism has never been confirmed since, and the overall mechanism theory through "harmonic convergence" has been challenged.